Frequently Asked Questions

 As members of PEGS and the Honors College, our students receive priority registration to ensure program requirements fit into their schedules.

-What is the Leadership course?
+What is the PEGS Foundations course?

 What is the "Creating Your Professional Portfolio" course?